COVID-19 Updates and Travel Advice

 We would draw your attention to the fact that COVID-19 restrictions are severely affecting visa processing times.
 Priority and emergency applications may take several weeks to be processed.
 Once a decision has been made on your application, you will be contacted directly.
 In order to ensure that resources can be used to best effect, we ask that you do not contact the Embassy to seek updates on your application.

 Canadian citizens do not require a visa for study in Ireland.
 However, you must register with the immigration authorities on arrival.
 If your university is delivering your course of study online only for the next semester, you should not travel to Ireland at this time.

 On 26 January the Government announced the introduction of additional, short-term restrictions.
 Updated information on these measures will be made available on the gov.ie website, the website of the Immigration Service Delivery and on the Department’s country specific travel pages.

 For more information, please refer to the Visas section of our website and the travel section of www.gov.ie website.

 Working Holiday Authorisations

-The processing of Working Holiday Authorisations is also suspended until further notice.
+The processing of Working Holiday Authorisations is suspended until further notice.

 Due to the COVID-19 pandemic, we have temporarily ceased processing new applications under the Working Holiday Agreement.
 We intend to resume accepting applications as soon as circumstances allow.
 Keep an eye our website to see when WHA services resume.